🧬

 Common inquiries about the breed

-Are Czechoslovakian Wolfdogs good with children?
+Are Czechoslovakian Wolfdogs good family pets?

 How much exercise do they need?